mauricetjmurphy/The_Foodie_Flask_App/README.md

 -   Recipe_Post

 The first three colllections hold data about the user.
 The fourth collection is a collect that joins the two collections, post and recipe.
 It allows us to populate each recipe with the coorect user posts.

+The database configuration is set in the config file.
+Its connected using a connection string provided by MongoDB Atlas.
+All queries to the database are done through the pymongo library.
+This is ititialized in the **init**.py file.

 ### Defensive Design